Shoppers out and about on Black Friday

 Plymouth offers special postmark

-PLYMOUTH (AP) -- The post office in the Vermont town of Plymouth is offering a
+PLYMOUTH (AP) -- The post office in the Vermont town of Plymouth is offering a special stamp cancellation to mark the town’s 2012 annual Coolidge holiday open house.

 The pictorial postmark reads "Holiday Station, Plymouth, Vt."
 It’s dated Sunday, Dec.
 9 and is designed by John Lutz, a local artist who has designed the postmark for over 10 years.
 By request, it will be applied for free to postcards and letters bearing postage on Dec.
 9, from 11 a.m. to 2 p.m., inside the Florence Cilley General Store at the old Plymouth Post Office.